-This rise in credential stuffing attacks can be attributed to the swathes of data that fraudsters have access to due to years of data breaches.
+This rise in credential stuffing attacks can be attributed to the swathes of data that bad actors have access to due to years of data breaches.
 In addition, many consumers use the same username-password combinations across multiple digital services.
-When fraudsters succeed in harvesting user credentials that are used across digital accounts, they can then exploit all of these accounts.
+When attackers succeed in harvesting user credentials that are used across digital accounts, they can then exploit all of these accounts.

 Further, the easy availability of advanced bots, criminal toolkits, and the ability to outsource crime-as-a-service are making it easier than ever to plan and execute credential stuffing attacks at scale.

 All industries are victims of credential stuffing attacks

 According to the Arkose Labs Q4 2020 Fraud and Abuse Report, all industries experienced a steady stream of credential stuffing attacks during Q3 2020.
 However, the financial services sector remains a particularly attractive target for these attacks as it can fetch the highest returns.
 In fact, in October 2020, the Federal Bureau of Investigation (FBI) took note of and issued a warning against the rising menace of credential stuffing attacks in the financial services sector.
 According to the FBI, 41% of the cyber attacks in the financial sector came from credential stuffing.